ptoner1/sort-my-liked-spotify/README.md

   Ever wanted to sort your liked songs on Spotify?
 </p>
 <p>
-  They don't have that feature, but this user friendly application does that.
+  This user friendly application does just that.
 If you want to look at the final product, go to https://www.sort-spotify.com
 </p>
 </br>